-Performing activities in the Course provide opportunities for learners use ongoing practice and rehearsal to develop the quality of their technical and performance skills.
+Performing activities in the Course provide opportunities for learners use ongoing practice and rehearsal to improve the quality of their technical and performance skills.
 They may provide useful opportunities for shared listening experiences and may also be used a stimulus for composing activities.

-When composing or creating their own original music, learners should be encouraged to investigate the different ways composers develop ideas and music, before beginning to explore and experiment and develop their own ideas and music in structured activities.
+When composing or creating their own original music, learners should be encouraged to investigate the different ways composers develop ideas and music, before beginning to explore and experiment and develop their own ideas and music.

-Creating music can be approached in a variety of ways depending on the skills and abilities of each learner.
-For some learners this may be by generating musical ideas using stimuli, inspiring them to develop their ideas through improvised playing.
-Learners at this level may also benefit more from using more structured creative activities and approaches.
+Creating music can be approached in a variety of ways, depending on the skills and abilities of each learner.
+For some learners this may be by generating musical ideas using a stimulus or theme to develop their ideas or through improvised playing.
+Other learners may benefit from using more structured creative activities and approaches through composing and arranging activities.